Cycling & Safety

 d) Area: the insurance is valid within The Netherlands, Belgium and Germany.

-e) Insurance-premium amounts to Euro 1 (one Euro) per person per day (minimum Euro 10).
+e) Insurance-premium amounts to Euro 1.25 per person per day (minimum Euro 12.50).
 This is for one adult bicycle.
-If a E-bike, tandem or road bike is rented the insurance premium amounts to Euro 2 per person per day (minimum Euro 20).
+If a E-bike, tandem or road bike is rented the insurance premium amounts to Euro 2.50 per person per day (minimum Euro 25).
 One child bike, if rented, is included.

 g) Damage: Renter must always immediately report a theft, loss or damage by accident to Tulip Cycling and the local police.
 A referred police report and specified repair invoice must be handed over to Tulip Cycling at the end of the rental period.